dexie/dexie-website/cloud/pricing.md

 ## Production

 This edition is hosted and starts at USD $12 per month for 100 seats.
-It works similarly to the [Evaluation](#evaluation) edition but with more seats and auto-scaling.
+It works similarly to the [Free](#free) edition but with more seats and auto-scaling.
 You control which users occupy production seats via the Dexie Cloud Management app or REST API.
 Integrate this REST API with the web hooks of your payment gateway (e.g., Stripe, Paypal) to manage seats based on your subscription with customers.
 When the number of production end users reaches 100, you can manually purchase more seats or let the subscription automatically upgrade or downgrade as needed.

 <a class='btn btn-success' href='/cloud/purchase/production' role='button'>Get it now &raquo;</a>

 ## Dexie Cloud Server Software

-Purchase the software (with optional full source code and private Git access) and utilize it as you wish (modify source code or taylor it for your systems).
-The only rule is to [not compete with us](server-software-license-terms).
+Purchase the software (optionally with full source code and private Git access) and utilize it as you wish (modify source code or taylor it for your systems - anything except [competing with us](server-software-license-terms)).
 Serve millions of users without additional fees.
 Host it on a cloud provider of your choice or your own hardware.
 The server is compatible with cloud platforms like Amazon AWS and Microsoft Azure.
 The package includes one year of chat- and email support and software updates.
 For continuous support, the yearly fee covers ongoing updates, chat- and email support.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>